epiverse-trace/readepi/README.md

 ### Importing data from DBMS

+To read data from DBMS, users can either provide the details of the tables of interest or an SQL query (see `vignette` for illustration).
 The current version of `readepi` allows for data import from:
 1. MS SQL server,
 2. MySQL server,